 Honors and Awards Ceremony

-The Honors and Awards Ceremony recognizing the achievements of the Class of 2020 will be held at 11 a.m.
-Saturday, May 16 in the Commencement tent.
-Graduates, parents and guests should be seated in the tent by 10:30 a.m.
-There will be no formal procession of graduates.
+The Honors and Awards Ceremony recognizing the achievements of the Class of 2020 will be held at a later date.

 Honor cords will be presented during the ceremony.
 Students with a cumulative GPA of 3.60 or higher will receive honor cords, which are worn at Baccalaureate Mass and Commencement.